dusty-nv/jetson-containers/packages/l4t/l4t-tensorflow/README.md

 ./run.sh $(./autotag l4t-tensorflow) my_app --abc xyz
 ```
 ### Build Container
-If you use [`autotag`](/autotag) as shown above, it'll ask to build the container if needed.
-To manually build it:
+If you use [`autotag`](/autotag) as shown above, it'll ask to build the container for you if needed.
+To manually build it, first do this System Setup, then run:
 ```bash
 ./build.sh l4t-tensorflow
 ```
 The dependencies from above will be built into the container, and it'll be tested.
-First you should setup your system.
 See [`./build.sh --help`](/jetson_containers/build.py) for build options.